loafdimension/fruitful-discussions-BE/README.md

 **Who worked on this project and how was it created?**

 - I created and worked on this project alone, but using Northcoders resources and with support from all of their wonderful staff.
+- This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)

 ---